jennahamlin/el_gato/docs/reporting_module.md

-  -o, --out_report      desired output pdf file path -s, --shorten_names   shorten long sample and contig names to prevent line wrapping -n, --no_header       Do not include the header in the report --custom_header       Provide a custom header as a string in your in your command --header_file         Provide a custom header in a a text file
+  -o, --out_report      desired output pdf file path -s, --shorten_names   shorten long sample and contig names to prevent line wrapping -n, --no_header       Do not include the header in the report --custom_header       Provide a custom header as a string in your command --header_file         Provide a custom header in a text file